Key dates in Brexit process

-BRUSSELS (Reuters) - British and EU negotiators hold their first formal Brexit talks next week since an interim deal in December unlocked discussions on their future relationship.
+BRUSSELS (Reuters) - British and EU negotiators this week hold their first formal Brexit talks since an interim deal in December unlocked discussions on their future relationship.

 Here are key dates in the process to come: